Pegasus: World War II emblem

+Tuscany

+The Pegasus has been a symbol of Tuscany ever since Benvenuto Cellini incorporated it in a coin made in 1537 to honor Cardinal Pietro Bembo.

-The Tuscan National Liberation Committee during the German occupation of Italy also had a Pegasus as its emblem.
+The Tuscan Committee of National Liberation during the German occupation of Italy also had a Pegasus as its emblem.
 The winged horse is still featured on the Tuscan flag and coat of arms.

 In popular culture

 The winged horse has provided an instantly recognizable corporate logo or emblem of inspiration.
 Ecuador launched its weather satellite, named Pegaso ([peˈɣaso], Pegasus in Spanish), on 26 April 2013 but it was damaged by Russian space debris.
 Pegasus Airlines (Turkish: Pegasus Hava Taşımacılığı A.Ş.) is a low-cost airline headquartered in the Kurtköy area of Pendik, Istanbul, Turkey.
 Mobil Oil has had a Pegasus as its company logo since its affiliation with Magnolia Petroleum Company in the 1930s.
+TriStar Pictures famously uses a winged horse in their logo.